yackx/ipgo/content/programming-blocks/conditional-statements.md

 What would our `condition` actually be?
 We could for instance check that “a is geater than 10”, expressed as `if a > 10`.

-You can have any number of instructions in the “if” and in the “else” block.
+There can be any number of instructions in the “if” and in the “else” block.
 Let’s see an example in Go:

 ```go
 a := 10